NationalCentreTruthReconciliation/Secure-Record-Transfer/docs/running/production.rst

     RQ_TIMEOUT_DEFAULT=500

-This is all that the RQ workers need to function correctly.
+This is all the setup that the RQ workers need to function correctly.

 MySQL Setup